NullEmpire/snake-charmer/README.md

-# Snake Charmer - start of a simple Flask / MongoDB Boilerplate
+# Snake Charmer
+Start of a simple Flask / MongoDB Boilerplate (in progress)
 ==========

 ## Development